SLU LAW Jessup Moot Court Team Advances

 Recently, the team participated in the Midwest regional rounds held in Chicago.
 They

 took second place overall and won third Best Brief.
 The team consists of Jacob Wells,

 Tim Sutton, Rashae Williams, and Katie Hoffecker, with coaches Professor Ira Trako,

-and Director of Appellate Advocacy Paige Canfield.
-Katie Hoffecker (sixth place) and
+and director of Appellate Advocacy, Paige Canfield.
+Katie Hoffecker (sixth place)

-Jacob Wells (seventh place) placed in the Top 10 Oralists out of more than 60 students
+and Jacob Wells (seventh place) placed in the Top 10 Oralists out of more than 60